 BREATHE Special Needs Respite at OLMC seeking to provide a fun,safe, evening out for kids with special needs!
 Parents will register their children in advance then, drop them off for a night of fun provided by the BREATHE volunteers!
 This gives parents a chance to BREATHE by having a night out!

 Volunteers are needed to serve as Buddies, Greeters, Pizza Servers, Games and Activity Leaders and Medical Professionals.
 BREATHE will happen once a month on a Friday evening!

 Call Christa Blomstrom at 595-0385 ext 119 to register your child or to volunteer.

-The White Mass, honoring the giftedness of persons with special needs,will be celebrated Oct.
-26/27, 2013.
+The White Mass, honoring the giftedness of persons with special needs is celebrated in October throughout the Diocese of Richmond.

 Parish Advocate News on Disabilities